bitcoinbrisbane/BitPoker/README.md

 A player buying in opens a lightning payment channel with all players.

 "Through this network of interconnected payment channels, Lightning provides a scalable, decentralized micropayments solution on top of the Bitcoin blockchain." [https://lightning.network/lightning-network-technical-summary.pdf]
+1. Alice creates a deposit transaction
+2. Bob creates a deposit transaction

 ## Game play
 The dealer's client is responsible for the orchastration of the game.
 As the dealer position rotates, this isn't a centralisation risk.
 The intnet is to limit network traffic.